glennsarti/glennsarti.github.io/_posts/2016-05-14-powershell-puppet-module-exit-codes.md

 * The no exit code set tests (`onlyif check noexit` and `unless check noexit`) behaved exactly as the documentation stated; as if it returned exit code 0

-* The terminating error and non-terminating tests (`onlyif check non-term error`, `onlyif check term error`, `unless check non-term error` and `unless check term error`) did not behave correctly.
-In all cases the exec resource was not run.
-This isn't documented but kind of makes sense; If an error occurs in determining whether the exec resource should run, then the resource should not be executed.
+* The terminating error tests (`onlyif check term error` and `unless check term error`) behaved exactly as the documentation stated; Remebering that powershell returns exit code 1 for terminating errors

-So we've confirmed that the Powershell module is looking at errors and changes the exec behaviour in addition to exit codes.
+* The non-terminating error tests (`onlyif check non-term error` and `unless check non-term error`) are a bit strange.
+They behaved as if Powershell had returned an exit code of 1, but our powershell tests in the previous section showed that non-terminating errors return zero

 So as one last test, what would happen if a non-terminating error was thrown but continued with other commands?
+Let's add `Write-Host "Hello"` to the end of the onlyif and unless and see what happens

 {% highlight puppet %}
 # OnlyIf tests
 exec { 'onlyif check non-term error then command': command  => '"OnlyifNonTermThenCommand"', onlyif   => 'Get-Service -Name IDontExist; Write-Host "Hello"', provider => powershell,
 } ->

 # Unless tests
 exec { 'unless check non-term error then command': command  => '"UnlessNonTermThenCommand"', onlyif   => 'Get-Service -Name IDontExist; Write-Host "Hello"', provider => powershell,
 } ->
 {% endhighlight %}
 ```
 Notice: Compiled catalog for win-edson23cglf.localdomain in environment production in 0.16 seconds
 Notice: /Stage[main]/Main/Exec[onlyif check non-term error then command]/returns: executed successfully
-Notice: /Stage[main]/Main/Exec[unless check non-term error then command]/returns: executed successfully
 Notice: Applied catalog in 18.28 secondss
 ```

-* The non-terminating followed by a succesful command tests (`onlyif check non-term error then command` and `unless check non-term error then command`) result is just weird!
-In all cases the exec resource was executed!
+_What happened there?!?!_ So now the non-terminating errors are behaving like Powershell returned exit code 0.

+It appears that the exit code is being determined by the **last command** executed.
+This can cause a lot of headaches when debugging onlyif and unless clauses.

 ### What does this all mean?

 * Always use explicit exit codes

-* Watch out for Terminating Errors as the exec resource will not run if they are thrown
+* Watch out for Terminating Errors as the exec resource will treat them as non zero exit codes

 Example